Migration Guide

 Existing projections that work well

-If your CQRS read models are performant and your event store handles production load without issues, migration cost may exceed benefit.
+If your CQRS read models are performant and your event store handles representative load without issues, migration cost may exceed benefit.
 ATOMiK is most valuable when replay latency, snapshot overhead, or storage growth are actual pain points.

 The Hybrid Approach